dipak-wagh/Campus-Management1/README.md

 The system supports three types of users:

-- Admin– Can manage users, courses, and monitor activities
+- Admin – Can manage users, courses, and monitor activities.
-- Teacher – Can add assignments, view submissions, and grade students
+- Teacher – Can add assignments, view submissions, and grade students.
-- Student – Can enroll in courses and submit assignments
+- Student – Can enroll in courses and submit assignments.